Press enter to see results or esc to cancel.

 5. Apply during Dubai’s peak recruitment season

-Step 1: Decide Your Skill Set and Interests
+Step 1: Identify Your Skills and Career Goals

-Canadians looking to find a job in Dubai should first decide what their skill set qualifies them to do and what profession they are interested in fulfilling.
-Some of the most in-demand skills in Dubai right now are in finances, risk management, coding, web development, marketing, and healthcare.
+Canadians looking to find a job in Dubai should first determine what their skill set qualifies them to do and which profession they are interested in pursuing.
+Some of the most in-demand skills in Dubai are in healthcare, digital marketing, AI, cloud computing, cybersecurity, and data analytics.

 If you’ve worked in Canada in the past, it’s likely you already have a CV or resume you’ve used before.
-Pull this out and update it, but make sure as you do that you tweak it to showcase your value specifically for Dubai jobs in the field(s) you’ve decided you’re most interested in.
+Pull this out and update it, but make sure you tweak it to showcase your value specifically for Dubai jobs in the field(s) you’ve decided you’re most interested in.

 Catering your CV to Dubai includes learning what recruiters in Dubai expect from a CV.
 A few differences from your Canadian CV you’ll want to make sure you include are: